mpicbg-csbd/unet-smfish-seg/notes/notes.md

 2. DONE.
 Remove bordermode = 'same' (change to 'valid')
 3. DONE.
 Augment with simple rotation and horizontal reflection
 4. DONE.
 Augment with warping
-5. Compare true cell segmentation scores
-6. Allow training on arbitrary size dataset
+6. Allow training on arbitrary size dataset.
+Train on new Data.
+5. Compare true cell segmentation scores / old segmentation method / U-net paper w similar dataset?
-7. Add distance penalty
+7. Weight pixels by distance to membrane boundary.
     * Does this still make sense?
 Given that Ronneberger used this distance penalty mostly to emphasize the background pixels *in between neighboring cells that had a small gap between them*.
 This is mostly appropriate to single cells-in-a-dish, and not to tissues.
 8. Predict only distance maps!
-9. Remove one-hot encoding
+9. Remove one-hot encoding.
+Predict different cell types.
+Differentiate background from cytoplasm.
+Introduce uncertainty via an "i don't know" label.
+This label must be incorporated into the loss as well!

+# Questions | Ideas | Possibly todo

+- How can we separate these problems?
+  + Model too weak: try overfitting to the max.
+  + Not enough data: use datasets of various sizes. see how validation score changes?
+  + Data quality poor: randomize different fractions of labels.
+How robust is validation loss?
+(Of course, the score will depend not just on the fraction of randomized scores, but on which pixels were randomized.
+Do we pick pixels w flat distribution across (samples, x, y) ?
+Or evenly weight by class?)
+- If we just training on a single patch, with various augmentations, how good can we do?
-- Differentiable cell segmentation losses
+- Differentiable cell segmentation losses?
-- DONE: Laurent's idea: warp the distance fields as opposed to the membranes!
 - how much can you warp before ground truth is destroyed?
 - complete set of matching, warping and cell seg error measures
+- DONE: Laurent's idea: warp the distance fields as opposed to the membranes!
+-